 Glycerin is a humectant exhibiting excellent moisture locking strength and is often present in beauty products.
 It also contributes cleansing, lubricating and soothing properties.
 On the other hand Diglycerin, another humectant also known as Diglycerol, absorbs less water more slowly achieving longer-lasting effects on the skin.

 Disodium EDTA, Ethylhexyglycerin and Caprylyl Glycol are added for their preservative capabilities.
-Caprylyl Glycol also contributes moisturising properties whilst the former both also enhance the foaming and cleaning of the product.
+Caprylyl Glycol also contributes moisturising properties whilst the former both additionally enhance the foaming and cleaning of the product.